ashutoshJha-2025/DSA-Projects-in-java/README.md

 Here are some real-life Java project ideas focused on Data Structures and Algorithms (DSA).
-These ideas emphasize `arrays, linked lists, stacks, queues, hash maps, heaps,Graphs` etc. and are grounded in practical applications.

 ---
 ### 🛒 Shopping Cart System (Using HashMaps & Lists)